List of submissions to the 90th Academy Awards for Best Foreign Language Film

-This is a list of submissions to the 90th Academy Awards for Best Foreign Language Film.
+This is a list of submissions to the 90th Academy Awards for the Best Foreign Language Film.
 The Academy of Motion Picture Arts and Sciences (AMPAS) has invited the film industries of various countries to submit their best film for the Academy Award for Best Foreign Language Film every year since the award was created in 1956.
 The award is presented annually by the Academy to a feature-length motion picture produced outside the United States that contains primarily non-English dialogue.
 The Foreign Language Film Award Committee oversees the process and reviews all the submitted films.

 For the 90th Academy Awards, the submitted motion pictures must have first been released theatrically in their respective countries between 1 October 2016 and 30 September 2017.
 The deadline for submissions to the Academy was 2 October 2017.
 92 countries submitted films and were found to be eligible by AMPAS and screened for voters.
-Haiti, Honduras, Laos, Mozambique, Senegal, and Syria submitted a film for the first time.
+Haiti, Honduras, Laos, Mozambique, Senegal, and Syria submitted films for the first time.
 After the 9-film shortlist was announced on 14 December 2017, the five nominees were announced on 23 January 2018.

 Chile won the award for the first time with A Fantastic Woman by Sebastián Lelio.